Time series forecasting from partial observations via Non-negative Matrix Factorization: Numerical Experiments

-Further computational experiments have been realized by consider three synthetic data-sets.
-Each data-set has been generated by replicating 5000 small time series (with 10 time periods) 10 times and adding white noise multiplied by a constant factor $\sigma$ to each time series entry separately.
+Further computational experiments have been performed by considering additional synthetic datasets.
+In particular, we generated three datasets by replicating $1,000$ short time series (with 10 time periods) 10 times and adding white noise multiplied by a constant factor $\sigma$ to each time series entry separately.
 We choose $\sigma\in\{0.005,0.1,1\}$.
-We refer to the three data-sets as \invertedcommas{low noise}, \invertedcommas{medium noise}, and \invertedcommas{high noise}.
+We refer to these datasets as \invertedcommas{low noise}, \invertedcommas{medium noise}, and \invertedcommas{high noise}, respectively.

-We tested the SMM both for mAMF and mNMF, and LCF with random forest, exponential smoothing, SARIMAX model, and LSTM or GRU deep learning network as regression algorithm to extend the archetypes.
-We set a time limit of 2 hours for all the methods: SARIMAX, LSTM and GRU exceed time limit.
-We compare the proposed methodologies against the same regression methods applied to forecast each time series separately.

-In Tables \ref{tb:low-noise}-\ref{tb:high-noise} we report the performance indexes for each method.
-RFR stands for random forest, while EXS for exponential smoothing.
-For the LCF methodology the best results is obtained with rank equal to 10 for the first matrix factorization and equal to 3 for the matrix factorization corresponding to the matrix factorization for each cluster.
-Moreover, we set to 600 the number of clusters, obtaining 1800 archetypes to forecast and significantly reducing the number of forecast time series.

-For all the data-sets the SMM outperforms all the other methods in terms of performance indexes.
-As the noise increases, the LCF methodology produces a forecast with performance indexes comparable with the ones corresponding to the plain forecasting of each single time series.

-The CPU time of SMM increases with the noise, but it significantly depend on the rank.
-For instance, in the medium noise data-set a forecast comparable with the best one (reported in Table \ref{tb:medium-noise}) is obtained for rank equal to 10 in a CPU time of 1386.74 seconds.

-EXS is the fastest method but one of the less accurate with respect to reconstruction error.
-LCF with RFR is faster than the plain RFR by taking advantage from the smaller number of time series to extends.
-Unfortunately, LCF with EXS is slower that EXS since the small number of extended time series does not compensate the time devoted to performs the matrix factorization for each cluster.